Pentucket recognized for music education

 The district has a strong alumni network through its music department.
 Several alumni participated in the district's virtual Café Jazz event to commemorate the 20th year of the event.

-The Pentucket Music Department is grateful to the community groups who have long supported its mission and enabled its work including the Pentucket Music Boosters, Pentucket Arts Foundation and the Pentucket Education Foundation.
-Individual members of the community have also given kind donations to support the program over the years.
+The Pentucket music department says its is grateful to the community groups that have long supported its mission and enabled its work, including the Pentucket Music Boosters, Pentucket Arts Foundation and the Pentucket Education Foundation.
+Members of the community have also given donations to support the program over the years.